KastnerRG/cse160-WI24/PA8/Readme.md

 ## How to Compile

-The `src/layer/custom/new-forward.cu` file contains the code for the programming assignment.
+Similar to what you saw in PA7, the `src/layer/custom/new-forward.cu` file contains the code for the programming assignment.
+Check the functions in the file for further guidance.
 There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
-It can be run by typing `make m2` from the PA7 folder.
+It can be run by typing `make m2` from the PA8 folder.
 It generates a `m2` output executable.

 ## How to test